Our guidance on what to expect in your exam.

 When to get to the venue

 You should arrive at least 20 minutes before the start time, and allow enough time for traffic.
-You can only park at the Exhibition and Conference Centre (ECC) if you have a valid Frenchay Campus parking permit or valid disabled parking permit.
+You will need a parking permit or valid disabled parking permit to park on campus.

-Arriving early gives you time to adjust to your surroundings, find out where your exam's taking place and listen to announcements.
+Arriving early gives you time to adjust to your surroundings, and your exam maybe in a room in a part of the campus you haven't been to before.
 Remember to visit the toilet before going into your exam room as well!

 You’ll be allowed to enter the exam room up to 30 minutes after the official exam start time.
 Once those 30 minutes have passed, you can't enter under any circumstances.